Facebook anticipates an FTC privacy fine of up to $5 billion

 Facebook has had several high-profile privacy lapses in the past couple of years.
 The FTC has been looking into Facebook’s involvement with the data-mining firm Cambridge Analytica scandal since last March.
 That company accessed the data of as many as 87 million Facebook users without their consent.

+The 2011 FTC agreement bound Facebook to a 20-year privacy commitment; violations could subject Facebook to fines of $41,484 per violation per user per day.
+The agreement requires that Facebook’s users give “affirmative express consent” any time that data they haven’t made public is shared with a third party.

+The now-defunct Cambridge Analytica, which provided political data services to the 2016 Trump campaign and others, had wide access to normally private user data.
+It exploited a Facebook loophole that allowed it to see the data of people’s friends, and not just people who explicitly permitted access when they took a personality quiz.
+While Facebook did have controls in place that allowed people to restrict such access, they are found buried in the site’s settings and are difficult to find.

-In addition to the FTC investigation, Facebook faces several others in the U.S. and Europe, including by the Irish Data Protection Commission , and others in Belgium and Germany.
+In addition to the FTC investigation, Facebook faces several others in the U.S. and Europe, including one from the Irish Data Protection Commission , and others in Belgium and Germany .
 Ireland is Facebook’s lead privacy regulator for Europe.
+The FTC is also reportedly looking into how it might hold CEO Mark Zuckerberg accountable for the company’s privacy lapses.

 The social network said its net income was $2.43 billion, or 85 cents per share in the January-March period.
 That’s down 51% from $4.99 billion, or $1.69 per share, a year earlier, largely as a result of the $3 billion charge.